adb2396/js-design-patterns/singleton_pattern/introduction.md

 - Can be used for namespacing
 - Used to encapsulate browser differences through a technique known as branching
 - Organizing code

+# Branching

+Branching is technique that allows you to encapsulate browser differences into dynamic methods that get set at run-time